sslover/designing-for-data-personalization/syllabus.md

         * [Instagram - Requires getting authenticated](https://instagram.com/developer/)
         * [Twitter - Requires getting authenticated](https://dev.twitter.com/rest/public)
     * Write a JS script that gets the above data and generates in it on a webpage in an interesting way.
 Make it interactive based on user input, clicks, scrolling, etc. Some options:
-        * Make your CV/Resume into a simple interactive Webpage/experience.
-Generate visuals on the page based on the data.
+        * Make your CV/Resume into a simple interactive data experience.
+Generate visuals on the page based on the data and create a few key user interactions.
-        * Tell a simple data story about your pets.
+        * Detect the user's location via the browser and do something based on it (see [this resource in getting geolocation from the browser](http://www.w3schools.com/html/html5_geolocation.asp))
-        * Tell a simple data story about your family.
+        * Tell a simple data story about your family, pets, favorite bands, etc.

     * Investigate possible datasets for Design Challenge 1 - Making (Dry) Data Personal & Playful.
 Post to your blog and talk about why you're potentially interested in the datasets, what you would like to express to the user, and what are some initial design concepts you are considering.

+    * Read up on [Bootstrap](http://getbootstrap.com/), the HTML/CSS/JS Framework.
+        * In particular, look at [this page](http://getbootstrap.com/css/) and pay special attention to Bootstrap's Grid System

 Week 3
 ---------